Leandro-Bertoluzzi/remote-cnc/README.md

 - Desktop: See deployment docs for desktop app [here](docs/desktop/deployment.md).
 - API: See deployment docs for API [here](docs/api/deployment.md).

-### Update Docker containers
+### Update containers

-If we modify the Docker image for the API, Worker, or Gateway, or we just need to update the version of one of the other services, we have to follow the next steps.
+If we modify the image for the API, Worker, or Gateway, or we just need to update the version of one of the other services, we have to follow the next steps.

+> In all commands below, replace `docker` with `podman` if you use Podman.

-1. If not logged, log in to your Docker account:
+1. If not logged, log in to your registry:

 ```bash
 $ docker login